Precious Metals: A Jewelry Care, Cleaning and Purchasing Guide

 Pure silver has the ability to maintain a vibrant luster for long periods of time when properly stored, cleaned and cared for.
 Silver jewelry is commonly used as a budget-friendly alternative to gold or platinum in diamond ring settings.
 The distinctive bright luster is a complementary metal to enhance the diamond of an engagement ring.

-Silver (Ag) Cleaning and Care
+Silver Jewelry Cleaning and Care

 - To maintain the brilliant luster distinctive to pure silver, avoid unnecessary exposure to moisture, peroxide and household solvents.

-- The most effective approach to removing mild tarnishing, and brighten up your silver is by buffing the metal with a soft, dry cloth.
+- The most effective approach to removing mild tarnishing and brighten up your silver is by buffing the metal with a soft, dry cloth.

 Platinum Group Metals (PGMs)